jasxhn/car-finder/README.md

 # car-finder
-A website with list of cars and full potential to become big as car24, cardekho etc.
+A website with list of cars and full potential to become big in car community.